jackexu/useful-tips/README.md

 alias python='python3'
 alias pip='pip3'
 ```
-then use control+X to exit and type Enter twice to save it.
+then use control+X to exit and type Y/Enter twice to save it.

 #### For zsh (default in macOS Catalina)
-open profile by running `$HOME/.zshrc`
+open profile by running `nano ~/.zshrc`

 #### For bash (default in macOS 10.14 and before)
-open bash_profile by running `nano /.bash_profile`
+open bash_profile by running `nano ~/.bash_profile`

 ### How to Suppress warnings in Python:
 ```